-(CNN) -- Here is a look at the life of Rod Blagojevich, former governor of Illinois who is serving a 14-year prison term.
+Here is a look at the life of Rod Blagojevich, former governor of Illinois who served eight years in federal prison.

 Birth place: Chicago, Illinois